 Health Center Library

-The Health Center Library (HCL) occupies the first two floors of the Robbins Building of the School of Medicine at Case Western Reserve University.
+The Health Center Library (HCL) occupies the first floor of the Robbins Building of the School of Medicine at Case Western Reserve University.
 Originally opened in 1971, HCL underwent a major renovation project from 2002-2003.
 With a completely updated look and feel, HCL serves the faculty, staff and students of the Schools of Dental Medicine, Medicine and Nursing as well as the departments of Biology and Nutrition.
-There are study rooms, some with white boards, spacious carrels near windows and electricity as well as casual seating areas.
+There are spacious carrels near windows and electricity as well as casual seating areas.
 Read more.

 Allen Memorial Medical Library